Azure/orkestra/examples/keptn/README.md

 # Evaluation & Quality Gate based promotions using Keptn

+## Prequisites

+- A Kubernetes cluster with sufficient resources to run the Keptn Controller

+> ⚠️ Avoid using a cluster with a low number of nodes and low CPU/RAM or a KinD, Minikube or microk8s cluster

 ## Description

 In this example we will show how to use Keptn to perform a promotion based on the evaluation of a Quality Gate.